bholloway/resolve-url-loader/readme.md

 * `sourceMap` Generate a source-map.

-* `silent` Do not display warnings on CSS syntax error.
+* `silent` Do not display warnings on CSS syntax or source-map error.

-* `fail` Syntax errors will result in an error.
+* `fail` Syntax or source-map errors will result in an error.

 ## How it works